Dark Souls is difficult. But if you’ve conquered the base game, it’s time to move on to the Dark Souls expansions for more horrifying death.

 Here’s another Mega Boss to add to your gaming experience.

 Black Dragon Kalameet had fewer problems with shipping than some of the other models and the majority of them will be perfectly fine.
-The horns are the most susceptible part of the model to be damaged but are also the easiest to fix.
+The horns are the most susceptible part of the model to damage but are also the easiest to fix.
 Just use a hairdryer to heat it up a little bit and then bend them back into place.

 This is probably one of my favorite models in the series.
 It’s huge and just awesome looking; everything you would expect from a Mega Boss expansion.